 Expense entry reports initially display filtered on the current month.
 You can easily change the date range and many other conditions in order to create a report with all or only certain expense entries.
 For example, you may only want to see approved, non-invoiced expense entries which are billable to get an idea as to the expense entries which have not yet been included in the revenue reporting from accounting.

-Setting dates allows for the selection of a "Date Range Type," the first of which is a "Dynamic Dates" selection.
+The initial display above includes the option to select date ranges for the report.
+Setting dates allows for the selection of a "Date Range Type"," the first of which is a "Dynamic Dates" selection.

 Specific Dates - These are specific dates that are entered and you control what the range is.
 If a report is saved with these settings or a filter is remembered with these settings, those specific date ranges will be saved as well and when the report is re-run or the filter applied, it will always use those exact dates, they will never change.

 The six check boxes below the Date Range Type will include or exclude the resulting expense entries on the report based on which boxes are checked.

 Department & Resource Filtering Options are used to display expense entries based on specific resource information such as departments, resource user type, resource name, expense codes and resource's external department.
 All of these data fields are associated with the resource within the User Profile, with the exception of the expense codes which are assigned by the resource to each individual expense entry.
 Departments, User Type and External Department are all associated with resources/users as a one-to-one relationship in that each resource can belong to only one department, one user type and one external department.
 These data relationships are set by the User Administrator in the User Profile

 Company & Contract Filtering Options

 Company & Contract Filtering Options are used to select certain Companies and/or Company Contracts.

 Advanced Company & Company Contract Filter Options